AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-18-cleaner-type-predicates-with-derived-types.md

 }
 ```

-Invoking the `keyof` operator on this shape returns the read-only string keys, which for fruits are `'apple'`, `'banana'`, and `'orange'`.
+Invoking the `keyof` operator on this shape returns the read-only string keys, which in this case are `'apple'`, `'banana'`, and `'orange'`.

 If instead we decided to use an array, we could derive the types using a special TypeScript syntax known as an [indexed access type](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html):